AnaModesto21/Proj1/README.md

 # Christmas Invasion

-My project is based on oldschool Space Invaders with a Christmas twist.
+My project is based on oldschool Space Invaders with a Christmas twist :christmas_tree: :gift: :alien:

 ## Introduction